This Greek Orzo Salad is full of fresh, bright ingredients with Middle Eastern spices. A great vegetarian option for meal prep or potluck.

 After the back to back bachelorette parties, Sean and I also went to Grand Rapids for a job interview and then up north to Lake Ann for a wedding.
 The weather in the second weekend in September has been BEAUTIFUL up north for the 3rd year in a row, plus there are way less people on the road and traveling.
 Win/win in my book.

-This week’s recipe is a Greek Orzo Salad because I’ve been needing some more vegetables in my life lately between all the pizza and beer!
+This week’s recipe is a Greek Orzo Salad because I’ve been needing some more vegetables and antioxidants in my life lately between all the pizza and beer!
 Not complaining by any means, I believe that you should enjoy the times you are visiting family/friends and traveling and not restrict or punish yourself for eating this or that.

 This Greek Orzo Salad is the perfect end of summer dish.
 With the official end of summer this weekend (tear) this salad needs some love before we shut out summer for cozy fall sweaters and pumpkin muffins (coming soon!).
 I made this salad last week for a get together and everyone enjoyed the fresh bright flavors.
 I found some multi-colored tomatoes at the farmers market and was dying to throw them into a bowl with cucumbers, feta, chickpeas, red onion and orzo.